kuznia-rdzeni/coreblocks/docs/synthesis/synthesis.md

 . venv/bin/activate
-python3 -m pip install --upgrade pip cd coreblocks pip3 install -r requirements-dev.txt
+python3 -m pip install --upgrade pip cd coreblocks pip3 install ".[dev]"
 PYTHONHASHSEED=0 ./scripts/gen_verilog.py --verbose --config full
 ./scripts/run_benchmarks.py
 ```

 ## Regression tests

 Regression tests should ensure that Coreblocks is compliant with RISC-V specification requirements.
 Tests include
 assembler programs that tests entire RISC-V instruction set.
 We execute these programs in a similar way to benchmarks.
 So, as a first step, we compile the programs to the binary format and then we run them on core simulated by Verilator
 and Cocotb.